Need some quick tips or guidance? Read more on our blog!

 Visit the government website to find out more about your charity’s legal obligations.

 No - cancellation and curtailment will only be covered if you have to cancel your event due to insured incidents, such as a fire or flood at the venue.
+When getting an event cancellation insurance quote, you should make yourself aware of the insured incidents as a priority!

 I have been so impressed with Endsleigh since we moved to them at the start of 2020.
 From their initial tender they have sought to understand the complex needs of the charity and how we support our beneficiaries.
 The service we have received has been outstanding and the transition was so easy.
 They constantly look for ways to add value and, combined with a significant saving in our annual premium.